microsoft/garnet/website/docs/dev/cluster/migration.md

 Since slot migration can be initiated while a Garnet cluster is operational, it needs to be carefully orchestrated to avoid any data integrity issues when clients attempt to write new data.
 In addition, whatever solution is put forth should not hinder data avaibility while migration is in progress.

-Our implementation leverages on the concept slot based sharding to ensure that keys mapping to the related slot cannot be modified while a migrate task is active.
+Our implementation leverages on the concept of slot-based sharding to ensure that keys mapping to the related slot cannot be modified while a migrate task is active.
 This is achieved by setting the slot state to ***MIGRATING*** in the source node.
 This prevents any write requests though it still allows for reads.
 Write requests can be issued towards the target node using ***ASKING***, though there are not consistency guarantees from Garnet if this option is used.
 Garnet guarantees that no keys can be lost during regular migration (i.e. with using ***ASKING***).

-Because Garnet operates in a multi-threaded environment, the transition from ```STABLE``` to ```MIGRATING``` needs to happen safely, so every thread has then change to observe that state change.
+Because Garnet operates in a multi-threaded environment, the transition from ```STABLE``` to ```MIGRATING``` needs to happen safely, so every thread has a chance to observe that state change.
-This can be achieved using epoch protection.
+This can happen using epoch protection.
 Specifically, when a slot transitions to a new state, the segment that implements the actual state transition will have to spin-wait after making the change and return only after all active client sessions have moved to the next epoch.

 An excerpt of the code related to epoch protection during slot state transition is shown below.